Pollak: Bari Weiss Hurts Fight Against Antisemitism with Anti-Trump Smears | Breitbart

 Another of Weiss’s suggestions is “Maintain your liberalism.”
 Conservatives are evidently unwelcome in the fight against antisemitism.

 Weiss simply refuses to believe that any form of nationalism — aside from Zionism — can accept Jews.
-She acknowledges that Jews living under conservative governments in Poland and Hungary — which she calls “fascist-adjacent — report they feel safer than Jews living in the social democracies of Western Europe.
+She acknowledges that Jews living under conservative governments in Poland and Hungary — which she calls “fascist-adjacent” — report they feel safer than Jews living in the social democracies of Western Europe.
 But she warns: “History makes me certain that the status quo for the Jews in Hungary and Poland will not last.”
 Those Jews must suffer, it seems, to satisfy her liberalism.
-Or they can fight antisemitism by opposing their governments.
+Or perhaps they can fight antisemitism by opposing their governments.

 Ultimately, her complaint about Trump has nothing to do with Jews, at least not directly.
 Despite all that Trump has done for Jews and Israel, the “terrible truth” is that he “has trashed — gleefully and shamelessly–the unwritten rules of our society that have kept American Jews and, therefore, America safe.”